NVTS Is Quietly Collapsing the AI Power Delivery Stack

 Architecture ownership creates the moat

-Navitas’s moat comes from its integrated GaN and SiC power chip design, which enables a collapsed power delivery stack across voltage domains.
-By combining chip material choice with integration including control, switching, sensing, and protection inside a single power chip, NVTS delivers gains in power efficiency, switching behavior, and performance headroom across the stack that cannot be matched by swapping discrete power chips, even when individual components remain competitive.
+Navitas’s moat comes from its integrated GaN and SiC power delivery architecture, which enables a collapsed power delivery stack across voltage domains.
+By combining integration of control, switching, sensing, and protection inside a single power chip with chip material choice, NVTS delivers gains in power efficiency and GPU compute performance across the stack that cannot be matched by swapping discrete power chips, even if they use the same materials.

 Why this matters now for AI and data centers

-Navitas’s power delivery stack architecture becomes critical as AI data centers face system level power stress.
-GaN power chips solve power delivery closest to the GPU, but they do not remove the constraint if upstream rack-level power remains inefficient.
+Navitas’s power delivery architecture becomes critical as AI data centers face system level power stress.
+GaN power chips solve power delivery closest to the GPU, but they do not remove the constraint if upstream rack level power remains inefficient.
 As AI racks scale, conversion and distribution losses in rack power increasingly erode the performance gains GaN enables at the GPU.
-This shifts the choke point upstream, making optimization of higher-voltage SiC power chips essential and turning a collapsed, architecture driven power delivery stack from a design preference into a system requirement.
+This shifts the choke point upstream, making optimization of higher voltage SiC power chips essential and turning a collapsed power delivery architecture from a design preference into a system requirement.

 Risks and failure modes